One People, One Soul

 June 2015

-ULMWP is granted observer status in the Melanesian Spearhead Group (MSG) as representative of West Papuans outside the country -West Papua’s first diplomatic recognition, since 1963, of being recognised as a “country in waiting".
+ULMWP is granted observer status in the Melanesian Spearhead Group (MSG) – West Papua’s first diplomatic recognition in years.

 June 2015

-At the MSG in Honiara, the Solomon Islands establishes a special envoy on the issue of West Papua and joins Vanuatu and Tonga in addressing the issue of human rights at the UN convention in Geneva
+At the MSG in Honiara, the Solomon Islands establishes a special envoy on the issue of West Papua and joins Vanuatu and Tonga in addressing the issue of human rights at the UN in Geneva.

 February 2016